nkeeline/OpenPose-to-Blender-Facial-Capture-Transfer/README.md

 [Blender Artists thread](https://blenderartists.org/t/openpose-ai-facial-motion-capture-to-blender-tutorial/1223147)

 ---
+I recently uploaded OpenPoseToRig.py and it IS NOT FUNCTIONAL.
+I will be making a tutorial and finishing this script soon.

 # Script Modifications

 Open the script in Blender and modify lines as follows to make the script work on your rig: